Where To Buy London Eye Tickets

 It really depends on the season.
 Last time we visited it was a Saturday at the very end of September, and we opted for the 6:30 pm time slot so we could see the sunset.
 We did not feel it was crowded, but it was towards the end of the day and already in shoulder season.

 During the peak season, the London Eye will be crowded, especially at weekends.
 There will always be some sort of line to walk in – but it’s easier to get in if you have fast track tickets.
-Pods can hold up to 25 passengers so you will never really feel overwhelmed.
+Pods can hold up to 25 passengers but they are fairly big, so you will never really feel overwhelmed.

 View from the London Eye